pschatzmann/ESP32-A2DP/README.md

 - [PlatformIO](https://github.com/pschatzmann/ESP32-A2DP/wiki/PlatformIO)
 - [Espressif IDF](https://github.com/pschatzmann/ESP32-A2DP/wiki/Espressif-IDF-as-a-Component)

 This restriction limits however the provided examples.
-Please have a look at the [audio-tools](https://github.com/pschatzmann/arduino-audio-tools) project: There I demonstrate e.g. how to connect different microphones, use SD cards and different Audio File Formats.

 Before you clone the project, please read the following information which can be found in the [Wiki](https://github.com/pschatzmann/ESP32-A2DP/wiki/Design-Overview).

+## Digital Sound Processing

+You can use this library stand alone, but it is part of my [audio-tools](https://github.com/pschatzmann/arduino-audio-tools) project.
+So you can easily enhance this functionality with sound effects, use filters, use alternative audio sinks or audio sources, do FFT etc

 ## Documentation

 - The [class documentation can be found here](https://pschatzmann.github.io/ESP32-A2DP/html/annotated.html)
 - You can also find further information in the [Wiki](https://github.com/pschatzmann/ESP32-A2DP/wiki)

 ## Show and Tell